Armenian illuminated manuscripts: Upper Armenia

 The surviving manuscripts of upper Armenian origins, a northwestern region of historic Armenia, crossing several roads of transit axis in the 13th century, are "always decorated with rich vegetal motifs, curved leaves with the sharpness of a sickle and scrolls with palmettes”.
-At first treated "in a fairly realistic manner", these motifs gradually experienced an "increasingly pronounced stylization", to end up spreading to the art of Transcaucasia, the Near East and the Middle East.
+At first, treated "in a fairly realistic manner", these motifs gradually experienced an "increasingly pronounced stylization", to end up spreading to the art of Transcaucasia, the Near East and the Middle East.

 In the largest of the known Armenian manuscripts, the Homiliary of Mush (monastery of the Holy Apostles, 1200-1202, Matenadaran, Ms. 7729), written in erkataghir (Armenian uncials), the pages are filled with vignettes and marginal motifs of Armenian pagan origin.
-Which is largely due to the pagan and zoroastrian sanctuaries getting consecrated as temples dedicated to Christianity, a result of the Christianization of the country in 301 AD with the conversion of the king of Armenia, Tiridates III from paganism to Christianity.
+This is largely due to the pagan and Zoroastrian sanctuaries getting consecrated as temples dedicated to Christianity, a result of the Christianization of the country in 301 AD with the conversion of the king of Armenia, Tiridates III from paganism to Christianity.
 Subsequently, elements inherited from ancient paganism mixed with Christian art, but they carried new meanings.
-This homily symbolize with its ornamentation a search for renovation of already existing shapes and an effort to create new motifs.
+This homily symbolizes with its ornamentation a search for the renovation of already existing shapes and an effort to create new motifs.
 It seems to be the work of three artists of whom only the name of the author of the title page has been preserved: Stepanos.
 A second miniaturist executed an important series of more vivid miniatures.
 With a more fiery temperament, he painted in the margins of the manuscript vegetal ornaments of various shapes, in which birds as well as real and fantastic animals are also found.
 From a stylistic point of view, warm color combinations are based on the principle of contrasts.
 The orange tones are shaded with dark brown, they contrast with the light blue of the intense velvety ultramarine.
 As for the third miniaturist, he is the author of only a small number of subject miniatures.
-The harmonious balance of the text and the ornamented parts, as well as the text-image relationship characterizes well the composition of the pages of this period.
+The harmonious balance of the text and the ornamented parts, as well as the text-image relationship, characterizes well the composition of the pages of this period.

 The so-called Gospel of the Translators of 1232 (Matenadaran, Ms. 2743) was written by the scribe Tiratsi and illustrated by the painter Grigor Tsaghkogh.
 Inspired by the frescoes of the cave temples of neighboring Cappadocia, his works show a clear individuality: "the dramatic tension of the characters and the coloring where dark blues and purples dominate, with rare flashes of bright red and pink, are so impressive that certain inaccuracies in the design go unnoticed”.

 The colophon of a manuscript produced in 1318 at Erzincan bears the following content: "Due to the difficult times, I had emigrated five times before being able to finish my manuscript...".